Homepage

 }

-You can develop and run GraphQl queries and mutations using pos-cli gui serve:
+You can develop and run GraphQL queries and mutations using pos-cli gui serve:

 Screenshot of Create Contact GraphQL

-Upon successful invocation, you will be able to see the newly created record in Database Management UI:
+Upon successful invocation, you will be able to see the newly created record in the Database Management UI:

 Screenshot of records inside Contact table

-Step 3: Fetch saved data with GraphQL
+Step 3: Fetch Saved Data with GraphQL

 query contacts_find($id: ID) {